ibm-messaging/mq-metric-samples/README.md

 Look at the metrics.txt file to see all of the metrics available through this mechanism.

-If you are using the Prometheus collector, the `overrideCType` value is automatically set to `true`, which gives the correct distinction between Counters and Gauges.
+If you are using the Prometheus collector, the `overrideCType` value is always automatically set to `true` (regardless of any configuration value) to give the correct distinction between Counters and Gauges.
 See the Prometheus directory's README for more information on that attribute.

 The seemingly-similar Accounting Events are **not** handled in these collectors.